danilat/mcp-dndzgz/README.md

     }
 }
 ```

-The server will start and connect to the MCP transport layer.
+The server will start and connect to the MCP server.

 ## Available Tools